tymyrddin/purple/source/docs/purple/advanced/playbooks-vs-runbooks.md

 # Playbooks and runbooks

 Both playbooks and runbooks are operational documents.
-They look similar on the surface — both describe what to do in a given situation — but they serve different purposes and are used differently in practice.
+They look similar on the surface, since both describe what to do in a given situation, but they serve different purposes and are used differently in practice.

 ## Playbooks